Bernardstanislas/phenix-server/README.md

 [ ] Is the Ubuntu Server, with a graphical user interface, the good choice compared to Ubuntu Desktop?
 [ ] How does the networking work?
 Is there a single NIC?
 Are there multiple?
-This will impact the LTSP installation
+This will impact the LTSP installation [ ] What disto to use for the client image?
+Same as the server with a chroot?
+A very lightweight one?
+See http://ltsp.org/docs/installation/#maintaining-a-client-image